Skip to content

 Last updated: 2026-02-11

-This guide provides recommended DNSSEC settings for BIND (Berkeley Internet Name Domain).
+This guide provides recommended DNSSEC and DNS over TLS (DoT) settings for BIND (Berkeley Internet Name Domain).
 DNSSEC adds cryptographic signatures to DNS records, allowing resolvers to verify that responses have not been tampered with.
-This guide covers both authoritative zone signing and resolver-side validation.
+DNS over TLS encrypts DNS queries in transit.
+This guide covers authoritative zone signing, resolver-side validation, and DoT configuration.

 Prerequisites